top of page

 Often times thousands to tens of thousands of spectators will be found at major road marathons.
 These races occur in cities where many people live and can easily come out to spectate and provide some stoke for tired runners in those late miles.

-Ultrarunning's not always like that.
-There are many races where the field of runners will be only a couple of hundred competitors, and there will often be even fewer spectators providing support, spread out across the 31 mile race course.
+Ultrarunning is not always like that.
+There are many races where the field of runners will be only a couple of hundred competitors, and there often will be even fewer spectators providing support, spread out across the 31 mile race course.
 The community and energy around a race significantly influences the experience you have.
 Many runners will do best at a high-energy event with lots of people around to cheer them on, and some racers will look for a course that provides solitude out in nature instead of boisterous fans.

 Lotteries and Waitlists

-Lotteries are far more common in the world of ultrarunning than in road running events.
+Lotteries are far more common in the world of ultra running than in road running events.
 Ultra distances require more staff spread over a greater area, oftentimes in hard-to-access places.
 In addition, land permitting for protected nature areas that a race runs through are a significant factor to trail ultras that’s rarely encountered by road races of marathon distance or less.
 These added constraints mean only a few hundred entrants may be allowed to participate; a stark contrast from events like the Chicago Marathon.
 You’ll find that the top 10 most renowned 50K races will be under lottery because their reputation generates runner interest well beyond what the race is able to manage.

 Western States WSER start